 Chaga – a powerful anti-cancer agent

-The most popular medicinal mushroom in Estonia is chaga (Inonotus obliquus).
-There is also known “birch sponge” which belongs to a completely different species, a polyporous fungi with beige fruiting body (Piptoporus betulinus) that grows on the bark of birch trees.
+The most popular medicinal mushroom in Estonia is black chaga (Inonotus obliquus), popularily known as “birch sponge”.
+In actual fact, a “birch sponge” (“kasekäsn”, in Estonian) is a completely different species, a polyporous fungi with beige fruiting body (Piptoporus betulinus) that grows on the bark of birch trees.

 Chaga has been used in Siberia and Russia to treat several (and even severe) diseases since as early as the 17th century.
 The earliest findings of chaga, however, date back to no less than 5600 years ago.
 It is said that a tsar called Vladimir Monomakh that ruled in the 12th century cured a lip cancer using chaga.
 The species has been also used in Asia for thousands of years.